GfSE/SAF-Specification/src/userdoc/annotations.md

 ## Creating Annotations

-1. **Enable annotation mode** by **left-clicking** the Annotations button (pencil icon)
+1. **Left-click** the Annotations button to enable create mode
 2. **Click on any element** - heading, paragraph, table cell, list item, code block, or image
 3. **Enter your note** in the dialog that appears
 4. Click **OK** to save

-A colored note box will appear, connected by a dashed line to the element you annotated.

-## Annotatable Elements

-You can annotate: headings, paragraphs, table cells, list items, code blocks, images, and definition lists.
+Your annotation will show "Note (yourusername)" in the header to identify it as yours.

 ## Working with Notes